 Dive in with performance snorkeling equipment.
 You can take in the view beneath the surface with high-quality masks, snorkels, fins and wet suits.
 Before you take the plunge, learn more about the equipment you need.

 The snorkeling mask is the most important piece of equipment to buy and fit correctly.
-An ill-fitting mask will lead to water leaks and general discomfort.
+An ill-fitting mask could lead to water leaks and general discomfort.

 - Plastic is extremely inexpensive, less flexible and while still safe, less desired than silicone snorkel masks.

 - Silicone is more durable than plastic, forms a better seal on the face and has a softer, more comfortable fit.

 You can select from a few different types of snorkeling lenses, including single lens, split lens and two lenses.

 - Gives the user a large, unobstructed view looking forward.

 - Typically fits medium size faces but provides less room for the bridge of your nose than other snorkel mask types.